PX4/PX4-user_guide/en/config/safety.md

 ### Land Mode Settings

 *Land at the current position* is a common [failsafe action](#failsafe_actions) that engages [Land Mode](../flight_modes/land.md).
-This section shows how to set whether the vehicle will automatically disarm after landing.
+This section shows how control when and if the vehicle automatically disarms after landing.
 For Multicopters (only) you can additionally set the descent rate.

 ![Safety - Land Mode Settings (QGC)](../../images/qgc/setup/safety_land_mode.png)